polyaxon/polyaxon/site/docs/management/ui/run-profiles.md

 Run profiles is a feature for injecting certain information into operations at compilation time to preset configuration for node scheduling, queue routing, resources requirements and definition, connections, and access level control.
-Every agent comes with a default queue.

 ## Create run profiles

-If you have access you can create a new run profiles.
+If you have admin access you can create new run profiles.

 ![queue-create](../../../../content/images/dashboard/run-profiles/create.png)